In This Article

 One viable option for medical cannabis patients is to plan their travels to states where cannabis is legal and available for medicinal use whenever possible.
 Many states have implemented reciprocity laws that allow out-of-state medical cannabis patients to obtain and use medical cannabis within their borders.

-Before traveling, research and identify states with such reciprocity laws and familiarize yourself with their specific requirements and limitations.
+Before traveling, research and identify states with such reciprocity laws and familiarize yourself with their requirements and limitations.

 For patients who rely on CBD-infused products for medicinal purposes, federally-legal hemp-derived CBD can offer a compliant solution.
 As long as these products contain no more than 0.3% THC, they are permissible under federal law and can be safely carried along according to TSA guidelines.
 However, it's always prudent to review the specific CBD regulations of your destination state to ensure full compliance.